 There’s no need to create will when something is clearly seen as harmful; your senses help you avoid it as you would any other danger.
 If a large hole appeared in the path ahead would you need strong will to walk around it?

 If while walking home we saw an escaped tiger in the distance a clear and obvious course of action and the energy to carry it out would come at once without the middleman of words or thought.
 Our essential problem is we’re partially blinded, don’t fully see the tiger and so are deprived of the jolt of true perception.
+We can’t see the danger right in front of us and seeing is all that’s required; action if needed will take place automatically.

 The lure of immediacy, of temptation can best be countered not by “strong will” but by flattening time between a present and future self, restoring a balance between them .
 By seeing the complete picture we’re less likely to make choices unhealthy for the whole organism which includes a future self.
 We recognize reflex desires of the body for the transitory and insignificant instincts they are so that a different set of priorities can emerge.